0xSero/partisia-docs/docs/smart-contracts/gas/storage-gas-price.md

 When data is stored on a Partisia blockchain, it incurs a running gas cost.
 This cost encompasses the gas required for writing the data to the blockchain's storage and ensuring its integrity over time.
 Storage gas is inherently not tied to any transaction.

 For contracts on the blockchain, each contract has an associated account balance.
-It is essential for this balance to remain positive in order to prevent the contract from being deleted.
+It is necessary for this balance to remain positive in order to prevent the contract from being deleted.
 This balance is used to cover the storage gas fees.

 ### Negative contract gas balance
 If a contract's gas balance becomes negative the contract gets deleted.
 This is done by one of two possible actions.

 1. The account management plugin within the blockchain system may eventually delete the contract if its balance does not stay above a positive value.
 2. When a new transaction is received by the contract, the blockchain checks if the gas balance is negative.
 If it is, the contract will be deleted before the transaction can be processed by the contract.
-You can see the exact pricing [here](gas-pricing.md#the-cost-for-using-the-blockchain).